-Education courses are taught by faculty representing diverse academic and practical expertise.
+Courses are taught by faculty representing diverse academic and practical expertise.
 Courses are available during both Summer sessions as well as the Fall and Spring semesters.
 Courses are offered late in the afternoons/evening and on weekends in order to accommodate work commitments.

 Students applying to graduate programs in Art Therapy (p.
-125) and Clinical Psychology (p.
-131) should see the corresponding pages for admission information.
+115), Clinical Psychology (p.
+121), and Education (p.
+125) should see the corresponding pages for admission information.